DanielLosada/Transformers---Lyrics-Generator/README.md

 T5 (Text-To-Text Transfer Transformer) is a transformer-based language model developed by Google Research.
 Unlike GPT-2, which is primarily designed for autoregressive language generation, T5 follows a "text-to-text" framework.
 Instead of generating lyrics word by word like GPT-2, T5 is trained to map an input text prompt to an output text sequence.
 T5 was trained on a large and diverse collection of publicly available text data from the internet.
 The specific details regarding the exact number of data, tokens, and parameters used for training T5 have not been disclosed publicly by Google Research.
 However, it is known to be a large-scale model with billions of parameters.

-In our experiment due to the lack of time and computing power we chose to train the T5 model only on single-artist data.
-The results observed were mainly similar to those we obtained with GPT-2 - overfitting and rather low quality of generated lyrics.

 <a href="https://drive.google.com/uc?export=view&id=1VdnrzFDsd-yFs99O8ujCDiWPRzJFdoow" align="left">
   <img src="https://drive.google.com/uc?export=view&id=1VdnrzFDsd-yFs99O8ujCDiWPRzJFdoow" alt="Image" style="width: auto; max-width: 70%; height: auto; display: inline-block;" title="Image" />
 </a>

+Experiment setup: In our experiment due to the lack of time and computing power we chose to train the T5 model only on single-artist data.
+Hypothesis: The results will probably be close to the ones that we got on a single-artist GPT-2-based model , we want to check if we can note any difference.
+Results and conclusions : The results observed were mainly similar to those we obtained with GPT-2 - overfitting and rather low quality of generated lyrics.
+At this stage there can be no noticeable differences tracked compared to the GPT-2 model.
+We would need to train on a bigger dataset to really perceive the difference.

 TODO: links to report/charts/screenshots of obtained resuts???? (weights and biases or other)
 <p align="right"><a href="#toc">To top</a></p>